What does a Wills & Estates Lawyer do?

 The other element of your planning involves preparation of power of attorney documents.
 If an individual suffers some form of mental incapacity (due to accident, stroke, dementia etc.) it is paramount to have had an attorney appointed on your behalf to make important decisions in relation to your assets and personal care.
 Without this, your loved ones may be forced to take the matter to court to have a Judge approve an order for Guardianship – a lengthy and involved process.
 It also means that until this order is approved, they cannot handle your assets or make decisions for you.

-To get help or inquire further, contact our office.
+To get help or inquire further, contact our office for Estate Planning assistance.